Plate Tectonics: GPS Data, Boundary Zones, and Earthquake Hazards

 - Noise and variability in the data are potentially intriguing without being overwhelming.

 - Students are able to choose from hundreds of GPS stations in the Network of the Americas (NOTA) to decide the ones they will use.

 Students are able to:

 - Calculate horizontal rates of change from GPS positions (either graphically OR from spreadsheet data) and plot the vectors on a map

-- Select stations in a transect across a strike-slip fault, download the data, and determine the horizontal rates for each, and plot
+- Select stations in a transect across a strike-slip fault, download the data, determine the horizontal rates for each station, and plot the data

 - Interpret the changes in motion across the transect and estimate the width of area vulnerable to earthquakes from the plate boundary activity